davidgiven/cowgol/README.md

 these devices: the intention is that you can rebuild the entire compiler on an 8-bit micro.

-It's really, really unfinished.
-Right now it's in a state where you can build the compiler on a PC, and then use it to cross-compile a minimal 6502 program which you can run (successfully) on a real machine.
+Right now it's in a state where you can build the cross-compiler on a PC, then use it to compile the compiler for a 6502 device, and then use *that* to (slowly) compile and run real programs on a 6502.
+It can't compile itself yet --- there's not enough memory.

-Let me be clear:

-THERE IS NOTHING USEFUL HERE YET.

-So... moving on.
+I'm currently targeting this at a BBC Micro with Tube second processor, because that gives me a real operating system with file streams and 61kB of usable RAM.

 How?
 ----